ietf-wg-asdf/SDF/sdf.md

 The sdfRef member need not be the only member of a map.
 Additional members may be present with the intention to override parts of the referenced map.
-More formally, the semantics of a JSON map given that contains an sdfRef member is defined to be as if the following steps were performed:
+More formally, for an JSON map that contains an sdfRef member, the semantics is defined to be as if the following steps were performed:

-1. The JSON map given that contains the sdfRef member is copied into a variable named "patch".
+1. The JSON map that contains the sdfRef member is copied into a variable named "patch".
 2. The sdfRef member of the copy in "patch" is removed.
 3. the JSON pointer that is the value of the sdfRef member is